How to Protect Hair on Holiday

 Color Wow Money Mist

-Color Wow Money Mist is one of my go-tos for detangling.
+Color Wow Money Mist is one of our go-tos for detangling.
 It contains a patented amino complex to reduce the risk of breakage and leaves hair suitably soft and glossy.

 Cantu Detangler